-When choosing a rating / review system for WordPress, you need to evaluate whether it has the features you need.
-Obviously some features are more important than others.
+When choosing a rating / review system for WordPress, you need to check whether it has the features you need.
+And it’s obvious that some features are more important than others.
 Often when evaluating what features you need, you might look for inspiration from other websites which have a review system such as Amazon.

 Here are 7 stellar features every serious rating and review system for WordPress should have (oh and by the way, did I say Multi Rating Pro has all of these?).